 B. Adjacent and surrounding land uses.
 Figure 5 is a map based on the Marion County Property Appraisers Property Use Code showing the existing, adjacent, and surrounding land uses.
-Properties to the north, south, and west are acreage tracts used for agricultural purposes, some with single-family residences, along with the St. Marks the Evangelist Church and a veterinary office to the east/southeast and two commercial properties to the west/southwest.
+Properties to the north, south, and west are acreage tracts used for agricultural purposes, some with single-family residences, along with a church (Congregational Church of the Villages to the west of the CSX Railroad Mainline).